 Aviation Colour Codes are based on four colours and are intended for quick reference only in the international civil aviation community; they are part of the ICAO http://www.icao.int/ International Airways Volcano Watch system (IAVW).
 The Aviation Colour Code reflects conditions at or near a volcano and are not intended to pertain to hazards posed at a distance or downwind by drifting ash.
 The codes range from GREEN to RED.

 A selection of dramatic images from New Zealand's volcanic centres.

-Four areas of science are commonly used in studying the behaviour of a volcano: geology, geophysics, geochemistry and geodesy.
+Activity is monitored using the technique of Volcanic Surveillance.
+Multiple areas of science are used in studying the behaviour of a volcano.
 Data from all disciplines are collected, analysed and cross-referenced, to help give an understanding of behaviour at the volcanoes and an insight to future eruptions.

 All about New Zealand's volcanoes, their most recent activity, and how we monitor them.

 In New Zealand, we use a system of Volcanic Alert Levels to define the current status of each volcano.
 The alert levels range from 0 to 5.
 The alert levels are used to guide any appropriate response.

 Frequently asked questions about volcanoes.

 A glossary of volcano-related terms.